"I don't care if it's horse piss. It works."

 He kept a quote notebook filled with Churchill, philosophy, and fiction.
 He would drop by the White House florist to ask about the flowers, "asking a hundred questions and then moving along."

-The charm Kennedy projected was real, but it was the charm of performance, not default state.
+The charm was real, but it was the charm of performance, not default state.
 His closest journalist friend, Ben Bradlee, described him as "graceful, gay, funny, witty, teasing and teasable, forgiving, hungry, incapable of being corny, restless, interesting, interested, exuberant, blunt, profane, and loving."
 Yet Bradlee also knew he was only seeing what Kennedy chose to show.

 Kennedy shared "only small bits of himself with any single person."
 Even Red Fay, his best friend outside the family, admitted that nobody knew Kennedy completely aside from Bobby.

 The one exception, partial and complicated, was Lem Billings.
 They met at Choate in 1933.
 Billings was gay.
-Their bond lasted thirty years, until the motorcade in Dallas.
+Their bond lasted thirty years, until Dallas.
 Billings had his own bedroom in the White House.
 Ted Kennedy later said: "I was 3 years old before it dawned on me that Lem wasn't one more older brother."
 An exasperated Jackie once complained that "Lem Billings has been a houseguest every weekend since I've been married."

 Billings said of Kennedy: "Because of him, I was never lonely."